banisterious/obsidian-oneirometrics/docs/TESTING.md

 - [x] Lost Segments label shows "Any integer" (not "Range 0-10")
 - [x] Metrics Table font size is consistent for all columns, especially Confidence Score
 - [x] Lucide icons render as SVGs for all metrics in the settings UI (not as plain text or HTML)
+- [ ] Readable Line Length toggle works and affects table width (test in both plugin settings and directly in the OneiroMetrics Note; toggles are always in sync)
+- [x] Metrics Description section displays all metrics, icons, descriptions, and ranges
+- [x] Metrics Description section renders Markdown as formatted HTML (not as raw text or code)
+- [ ] Callout Metadata Support: 'hide' hides the metrics section, 'compact' condenses it, 'summary' highlights it.
+Settings and documentation are present in the UI.
+- [x] Metrics Export/Import (JSON) works as expected
+- [ ] CSV Export button generates a CSV file with summary and detailed structure

 ### Metrics Scraping

-- [x] Scrape button works from modal
+- [x] Scrape button works from modal (notes mode only)
-- [x] Scrape command works from command palette
+- [ ] Scrape command works from command palette
 - [x] Progress is shown during scraping with detailed status
 - [x] Batch processing works for large datasets
 - [x] Errors are handled gracefully